xfreebird/osx-build-machine-info-service/README.md

 ## What it can do ?

 * Show hardware and OS information
+* List all installed Xcode apps
 * List installed iOS and OSX SDKs
 * List installed iOS signing certificates
 * List installed iOS provisioning profiles
 * List installed Android SDKs, NDKs, Build Tools, Platforms and Emulators
-* List all installed gems and brew packages
+* List all installed gems and all brew packages

 ## How it works ?